 Visualizations let you see your business data graphically.
-A visualization is attached to an entity in Dynamics 365 for Customer Engagement.
-You can attach multiple visualizations to an entity, however, only one visualization can be displayed at a time along-side a grid.
+A visualization is attached to a table in Microsoft Dataverse.
+You can attach multiple visualizations to a table, however, only one visualization can be displayed at a time along-side a grid.
 You can view multiple visualizations at the same time by using a dashboard.
-More information: Analyze Data with Dashboards
+More information: Analyze data with dashboards

-You can use a chart or a web resource as a visualization in Dynamics 365 for Customer Engagement.
-For charts, you can use the chart designer in Dynamics 365 for Customer Engagement.
-However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into Dynamics 365 for Customer Engagement.
-More information: Sample: Create, Retrieve, Update, and Delete a Chart
+You can use a chart or a web resource as a visualization in Dataverse.
+For charts, you can use the chart designer in model-driven apps.
+However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into model-driven apps.

-In Dynamics 365 for Customer Engagement, there are two types of visualization ownership: organization-owned and user-owned.
+In model-driven apps, there are two types of visualization ownership: organization-owned and user-owned.

 An organization-owned visualization is owned by an organization, and cannot be assigned or shared.
 The

-SavedQueryVisualizationentity represents the organization-owned visualization.
-These visualizations are solution-aware entities in Dynamics 365 for Customer Engagement.
+SavedQueryVisualizationtable represents the organization-owned visualization.
+These visualizations are solution-aware tables in model-driven apps.
 Whenever you update a saved query visualization, you must publish the changes for the updates to be available across the organization by using the PublishAllXmlRequest message.
-This entity is referred to as a System Chart in the Dynamics 365 for Customer Engagement web application.
+This table is referred to as a System Chart in the model-driven apps web application.

 A user-owned visualization is owned by an individual user, and can be assigned and shared with other users and teams.
 The

-A user query visualization is not associated with a user query (view), despite the entity name.
-The view aspect of this entity is used only for setting the filter criteria.
+A user query visualization is not associated with a user query (view), despite the table name.
+The view aspect of this table is used only for setting the filter criteria.